PlasmoGenEpi/PMO_Docs/README.md

-# Portable_Microhaplotype_Object_Tools
+# PMO Docs

-Documentation for Portable Microhaplotype Object Tools
+Documentation for Portable Microhaplotype Object and the tools that interact with this file format